 - Given restrictions imposed by security concerns, ensuring proper monitoring of grants is a challenge.
 However, great efforts are made to make up for the limited access to Iraq and to follow up that all activities are properly monitored by UNOPS staff.
-External monitoring companies are also hired along with UNOPS monitoring staff. - NGOs under the Lebanon study visit and ToT follow up grant fund faced delays in their project implementation due to the recess in the Iraqi Parliament (from the last week of May until 15 June 2012).
-NGOs have been granted an extension until the end of July to be able to implement their projects.
+External monitoring companies are also hired along with UNOPS monitoring staff. - Delays in implementation of capacity building activities targeting the KRG NGOs Department were encountered.
+This was due to the overall delays in establishing this institution.